Agriculture in RI

 Join us on the Rhode Island Land Trust Days Meetup.
 There’s no cost to sign up for Meetup.
 Go to meetup.com and sign up.
 Click on “Find a Meetup Group” and type in Rhode Island Land Trust Days.
 Once you sign up, you will get notified about any land trust events we post on Meetup.
 And “like” the Land Trust Days Facebook page.

-The bond includes $4 million for the state’s Local Open Space Grants Program.
-This grant program has been essential to land trusts’ work protecting the special places in our communities for 30 years.
+The bond includes $8 million for land conservation: $4 million for the state’s Local Open Space Grants Program; and $4 million for RIDEM’s land protection program.
+Local Open Space Grants have been essential to land trusts’ work protecting the special places in our communities for 30 years.
 The 2014 bond referendum had no funding for land conservation.
 Without this bond, the Local Open Space Grants Program will be without funding for the first time since it was started in 1985.

 Bond funding for open space conservation and parks is a good investment.
 State funds are critical “seed funding.”
 Each state $1 is matched by $2-3 in additional investments from local governments, federal programs, foundations, and private contributions.
 And... land conservation is a true investment - this is one of the few uses of state bond funding that does not depreciate ... it actually increases in value over time.